[Skip to Content]

 What Is Strep Throat?

-Strep throat is an infection caused by a type of bacteria (group A streptococcus).
-Strep bacteria cause almost a third of all sore throats.
+Strep throat is an infection caused by a type of bacteria called group A strep (GAS).
+These bacteria are the most common cause of bacterial sore throat in children and teens.

 Strep throat usually needs treatment with antibiotics.
 With the proper medical care — and plenty of rest and fluids — most kids get back to school and play within a few days.